dattch/lzoned/README.md

 ```

 ### Step 4
-Now your ready to call `err := u.lz.Flush()` when you're ready to save all dirty changes.
-If any of the zones fails to flush (zone flush ops returns error), then this will return the first error and not complete the flush.
+Now your ready to call `err := u.lz.Commit()` when you're ready to save all dirty changes.
+If any of the zones fails to commit (zone commit ops returns error), then this will return the first error and not complete the commit.

 ## Communication
 > ♥ This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.